wking-io/Fluture/README.md

 ### Type signatures

-I'm using [Hindley-Milner] type signatures to document functions.
+I'm using [Hindley-Milner][9] type signatures to document functions.
 A list of all types I'll use within these signatures follows.

 #### Forkable